-We recommend laptops instead of notebooks, Chromebooks or tablets.
-Some notebooks may work but they could make the access to some resources challenging if not impossible.
-Any laptop that was purchased in the last two years should be good enough but check the MINIMUM recommended hardware below for a better experience:
+We can only recommend laptops instead of notebooks, Chromebooks or tablets.
+Most notebooks, Chromebooks and tablets will not work and they could make the access to some resources challenging if not impossible.
+Students must have their own personal laptop that is not an employer issued laptop that has been 'Locked-Down' and is secured by non-GSON-IT departments.
+Any laptop brand that was purchased in the last two years and running Windows 10 or above should be good enough but check the MINIMUM recommended hardware below for a better experience:

 Hardware Recommendation

-Processor Intel i5 7th Gen or better
+Processor Intel i5 7 th Gen or better

 RAM 16 GB or more

 Hard Drive 256 GB (larger capacity and/or solid state preferred)

 Operating System Windows 10 or OS X Sierra (10.11) with the latest patches

 Software Up to date Antivirus (Windows Defender minimum) Google Chrome PDF reader

 Network Wireless card or USB

 Min Screen Size 14"

 Battery life (laptops) More than 4 hours

 Camera and Microphone Built-in or external webcam with microphone required for certain online exams

 Backup GSON will provide MS OneDrive license during the active enrollment of the student